brandur/sorg/content/talks-drafts/paradise-lost.md

----
-title: Paradise Lost
++++
+event = "FakeConf"
+location = "San Francisco"
+published_at = 2018-09-07T15:36:33Z
-subtitle: The trials of building software outside of an ACID and relational environment
+subtitle = "The trials of building software outside of an ACID and relational environment" title = "Paradise Lost"
-published_at: 2018-09-07T15:36:33Z
-location: San Francisco
-event: FakeConf
----
++++

 class: middle